Junior SIPP investment ideas

 Global emerging markets

-There’s no place quite as diverse as emerging markets.
-From big Asian countries like China, to Brazil in South America, and Russia in Eastern Europe, these countries offer a lot of potential as part of a portfolio for investors looking for long-term growth opportunities.
+There’s no place quite as diverse as the emerging markets.
+From big Asian countries like China and India, to Brazil and Mexico in South America, these countries offer a lot of potential as part of a portfolio for investors looking for long-term growth opportunities.
 But it could take time for them to fully develop, so the risks are greater and higher levels of volatility should be expected.
+A longer investment outlook is essential.

 iShares Emerging Markets Equity Index